Department of Veterans Affairs - Lubbock Texas

 Department of Veterans Affairs - Lubbock, TX

-Department Of Veterans Affairs is a methadone and general addiction rehab center in Lubbock, TX, situated at 6104 Avenue Q South Drive in the 79412 zip code.
-Department Of Veterans Affairs specializes in naltrexone administration, relapse prevention from naltrexone and buprenorphine detox.
+Department Of Veterans Affairs is an addiction and methadone rehab center in Lubbock, TX, situated at 6104 Avenue Q South Drive in the 79412 zip code.
+Department Of Veterans Affairs specializes in buprenorphine maintenance, suboxone prescription and buprenorphine detox.
 It is able to accommodate adults and young adults.
-Some of the treatment approaches used by Department Of Veterans Affairs include trauma-related counseling, relapse prevention and anger management.
-As part of its treatment program, Department Of Veterans Affairs also offers methamphetamines detoxification, benzodiazepines detoxification and cocaine detoxification.
-In addition, it provides marital/couples counseling, hepatitis education, counseling and support and family counseling.
+Some of the treatment approaches used by Department Of Veterans Affairs include motivational interviewing, anger management and substance use counseling.
+As part of its treatment program, Department Of Veterans Affairs also offers opioid detox, alcohol detox and methamphetamines detoxification.
+In addition, it provides group counseling, hepatitis education, counseling and support and individual counseling.
 Department Of Veterans Affairs caters its treatment program to women and men.

 Address: 6104 Avenue Q South Drive, Lubbock, TX 79412